cloudflare/workers-sdk/packages/miniflare/README.md

 - `d1Databases?: Record<string, string> | string[]`

-  Record mapping binding name to D1 database IDs to inject as `Fetcher` bindings into this Worker.
-Note these bindings must be wrapped with a facade to provide the expected `D1Database` API.
+  Record mapping binding name to D1 database IDs to inject as `D1Database` bindings into this Worker.
+Note binding names starting with `__D1_BETA__` are injected as `Fetcher` bindings instead, and must be wrapped with a facade to provide the expected `D1Database` API.
 Different Workers may bind to the same database ID with different binding names.
 If a `string[]` of binding names is specified, the binding name and database ID are assumed to be the same.

 #### Queues